 Many Web developers, if not all, naturally hate working in other people’s code.
 It takes longer and there are sure to be challenges that crop up that would not exist ‘if they had only done it this way…‘

-My Job is unique in that with my focus on Web support and Website maintenance I am almost always working in someone else’s code.
-It’s definitely a challenge sometimes to not bad mouth any previous developer as my 1 hour task becomes a 2 hour task because it is clear this script kiddie has no knowledge of best practices and has cut and paste a massive amount of crap code… How the hell does this work at all?!
+My job is unique in that with my focus on Web support and Website maintenance I am almost always working in someone else’s code.
+It’s definitely a challenge sometimes to not bad-mouth any previous developer as my 1-hour task becomes a 2-hour task because it is clear this script kiddie has no knowledge of best practices and has cut and pasted a massive amount of crap code… How the hell does this work at all?!
 You get it.

 The Client is Not Paying for a Fight

-Because most of my day is spent in other people’s code, I make a an effort to not bad mouth other developers to my clients.
-I’m not saying I don’t badmouth crap code and I am above this all… I just try not to bad mouth to the client.
+Because most of my day is spent in other people’s code, I make an effort to not bad-mouth other developers to my clients.
+I’m not saying I don’t badmouth crap code and I am above this all… I just try not to bad-mouth the client.
 They are not paying me to tell them what a mistake they made hiring that ‘other guy’, they just want their site to work.